MinecraftForge/Documentation/docs/gui/screens.md

 !!! important
     When setting the blit offset, you must reset it after rendering your object.
 Otherwise, other objects within the screen may be rendered in an incorrect layer causing graphical issues.

-## Widget
+## Renderable

-`Widget`s are essentially objects that are rendered.
-These include screens, buttons, chat boxes, lists, etc. `Widget`s only have one method: `#render`.
+`Renderable`s are essentially objects that are rendered.
+These include screens, buttons, chat boxes, lists, etc. `Renderable`s only have one method: `#render`.
 This takes in the `PoseStack` holding any prior transformations to properly render the widget, the x and y positions of the mouse scaled to the relative screen size, and the tick delta (how many ticks have passed since the last frame).

 Some common widgets which may be used are `Button`, its subtype `ImageButton`, and `EditBox` which is used to input text on the screen.